 - Mix all ingredients for the tartar sauce.
 Place in the fridge while making the rest of the dish.

-- Preheat the oven to 400°F (200°C).
-Peel the rutabaga and cut into thin rods.
-Brush the rods with oil and place on a baking sheet lined with parchment paper.
-Sprinkle with salt and pepper.
-Bake in the oven for about 30 minutes, depending on the thickness of the rods, until golden brown.
+- Peel the rutabaga and cut it into thin chips.
+You can also use a mandolin slicer.
+Place them on a baking sheet lined with parchment paper.
+Drizzle with olive oil and sprinkle with salt and pepper.
+Mix.
+Bake in the oven for about 30-40 minutes, depending on the thickness of the chips, until golden brown.

-- On a plate, mix almond flour, parmesan cheese and seasonings.
+- On a plate, mix almond flour, parmesan cheese, paprika, onion powder, salt, and pepper.

 - First, coat the fish pieces with the almond flour mix, then dip in the beaten eggs, and then cover again with the almond flour mix.